evkx/evkx.github.io/content/models/bmw/i7/i7_eDrive50/_index.md

 BMW i7 eDrive50 has a rear-wheel drive system supported by one motor on the rear axle.
 The motor(s) used are [Wound-Rotor Synchronous Motors](../../../../technology/motors/wrsm/).

 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
-The minimum ground clearance is 193 mm, and the max is 223 mm.
+The minimum ground clearance is 193 mm, and the maximum is 223 mm.

 ### Steering